Helping Surviving Family Members After A Wrongful Death

 If your loved one was killed on the job, you may be entitled to additional workers’ compensation benefits.
 In California, a person’s dependents can receive benefits for a death due to workplace injuries.
 It is in your best interest to speak to an experienced attorney who can help guide you through the workers’ compensation system.
-At Hinden & Breslavsky, our Los Angeles wrongful death lawyers have been serving clients throughout the state since 1974.
+At the Law Offices of Hinden & Breslavsky, APC, our Los Angeles wrongful death lawyers have been serving clients throughout the state since 1974.
 We offer compassionate and personalized legal counsel, coupled with aggressive advocacy and a tireless dedication to our clients.

-Who Is Entitled to Death Benefits in California?
+Who Is Entitled To Death Benefits In California?

 California workers’ compensation laws only allow certain individuals to recover compensation when their loved one is killed in a work-related accident or as a result of on-the-job injuries.
 Generally speaking, only the deceased’s dependents can recover death benefits.